Heroic Fantasy TTRPGs: You Think It’s About Dragons. It Isn’t.

 Fabula Ultima draws inspiration from JRPGs, where the heroes are expected to get hurt, but also rise and return stronger.
 Arguably its most heroic feature is that death is a player’s decision, not a roll of the dice.
 When a character reaches 0 HP, the player chooses whether the character is defeated but survives or makes a dramatic sacrifice.

+At climactic moments, limit-break-style powers come online so that heroes are the most potent when the stakes are highest.
+Advancement does expand your options, but it also builds toward those moments deliberately.
 Fabula Points let players reroll or boost results when it matters most, which keeps bad luck from derailing any dramatic moments.
 Failure generates resources that contribute to future success, while struggle leads to greater capacity rather than erosion.
 You can even lean into dramatic defeats because the system guarantees the arc bends upward.

 Begin with Press Start.
 It’s the perfect intro and it’s free!